Barber County, Kansas Extinct Towns

 Elsea 1904-1905 The post office’s order of change was rescinded.

-Enon 1885-1904 It was located about 14 miles east of Medicine Lodge and four miles from Sharon, which was the nearest railroad station.
+Enon 1885-1904 It was located about 14 miles east of Medicine Lodge and four miles from Sharon, the nearest railroad station.
 After its post office closed, mail was received by rural delivery through the post office at Attica.

 Forest 1908-1919